Kirili4ik/pres-n-articles/README.md

-# pres-n-articles
+# Presentations and articles
 Some of the presentations and articles I took part in.
+Updates from time to time